msft-davidlee/contoso-customer-service-aks/README.md

 Follow the steps below to create this demo.

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this git repo.
-2. Follow the [governance](https://github.com/msft-davidlee/contoso-governance) which will allow you to create a service principal and have the correct role assignment to the app-service specified resource groups.
+2. Follow the [governance](https://github.com/msft-davidlee/contoso-governance) which will allow you to create a service principal and have the correct role assignment to the aks specified resource groups.
 3. Follow the [networking](https://github.com/msft-davidlee/contoso-networking) steps to create the networks.
 4. Follow the [application](https://github.com/msft-davidlee/contoso-customer-service-app) steps to create application artifacts.
 5. Create 2 environments, prod and dev and create a secret PREFIX which is used to name your resources with in each environment.